Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 ## Your Android companion for wireless connectivity

 ### Features:
->automatically adds wifi adb connection capability at boot
->connects through adb via wifi
+-Automatically adds wifi adb connection capability at boot -Connects through adb via wifi
->mirrors your screen wirelessly with scrcpy
+-Mirrors your screen wirelessly with scrcpy
->starts a shell on your device
+-Starts a shell on your device
->works in linux/cygwin
+-Works in linux/cygwin
->tackles all scenarios that could get you into issues.
+-Tackles all scenarios that could get you into issues.
 It even finds a way when wifi is turned off

 !Note:
 It might ask to plug USB cable (device-PC) for resolving potential connectivity issues in USB debugging